The keynote and plenary will be recorded and available on the conference website a week after the event concludes.

 For more information, see Lewis’s personal website.

-Dr. Michelle Tracy Berger
+Dr. Michele Tracy Berger

-Friday, April 10, 2026, 10:00am CST
+Friday, April 10, 2026, 10:00am CDT

 Michele Tracy Berger is the Eric and Jane Nord Family Professor and director of the Baker-Nord Center for the Humanities at Case Western Reserve University.
 She is the author of many books, including Workable Sisterhood: The Political Journey of Stigmatized Women with HIV/AIDS.
 She is a leading scholar in applying intersectional approaches to studying areas of inequality.
 This work spans the fields of public health, political science, sociology and women’s and gender studies.